 Then, if you wander around to the side of the building you’ll also see what is probably the world’s largest watermelon!
 This is a cleverly painted oil tank, admittedly, not quite as picturesque as the building shaped and painted like a strawberry, but it goes along with the produce stand theme and it is fun to see.

-Look for an incredible selection of fresh fruits and vegetables, dried locally grown peas and beans, delicious homemade pimento cheese from Conrad & Hinkle in Lexington, NC; and one of my new favorites, North Carolina Carolina Gold Rice from Tidewater Grain Company, in Oriental, NC.
+Look for an incredible selection of fresh fruits and vegetables, dried locally grown peas and beans, delicious homemade pimento cheese from Conrad & Hinkle in Lexington, NC; country ham from Phillips Brothers Country Ham in Asheboro, NC and one of my new favorites, North Carolina Carolina Gold Rice from Tidewater Grain Company, in Oriental, NC.

-But that’s not all – they even have local green peanuts for those of you who still want to try your hand at boiling your own!
+But that’s not all – they even have local green peanuts ( in season) for those of you who still want to try your hand at boiling your own!
 Remember this post?

 You’ll find all this plus the World’s Largest Strawberry just a 90 minute drive away from Charlotte or Raleigh and a little bit closer to Greensboro!
 Open every day 8 am to 5:30 pm, its all in Ellerbe, NC at The Berry Patch !!!

 Pro- tip here – Bring a cooler.
-Plan to pick up lots of local produce and product.
-Don’t miss the locally made Conrad & Hinkle pimento cheese, oh my!
+Plan to pick up lots of local produce and product here and at several other stops, mentioned in the post.

 First Coffee, Then Everything Else!